Westminster Standards

 As an example of their widespread influence across Protestant denominations, the 1689 Second London Baptist Confession, and the Congregationalists' Savoy Declaration are both built upon the Westminster Confession of Faith.
 The Westminster Standards, for the English-speaking world, represent the historic articulation of the gospel, and sound theology, recovered during the Protestant Reformation.

 So we invite you to experience God in his glory and grace.
-Read the Westminster Standards, together with their biblical proof texts, to the praise of God's eternal glory and for your everlasting joy.
+Read the Westminster Standards, together with their biblical proof texts.
+Search the Scriptures and see if these things are so.
+Our chief end is to help you glorify God and enjoy him forever.

 Grace to you, and read on!